 a.
 Submission Requirement.
-In accordance with Section 10339B, Foreign Financial Support, of the CHIPS and Science Act of 2022, (42 U.S.C. § 19040), each "recipient institution of higher education" must annually report all "current financial support, the value of which is \$50,000 or more21, including gifts and contracts, received directly or indirectly from a foreign source" which is "associated with a foreign country of concern," as defined in the PAPPG Introduction, Section D. The annual report requirement is per institution, not per award.
-Negative reports are required to be submitted.
+In accordance with Section 10339B, Foreign Financial Support, of the CHIPS and Science Act of 2022, (42 U.S.C. § 19040), each "recipient institution of higher education" must annually report all "current financial support, the value of which is \$50,000 or more 19, including gifts and contracts, received directly or indirectly from a foreign source" which is "associated with a foreign country of concern," as defined in the PAPPG Introduction, Section

-21 The reporting requirement is a cumulative value of \$50,000 or more per source during the reporting period.
+&lt;sup>19 The reporting requirement is a cumulative value of \$50,000 or more per source during the reporting period.